-The sales impact of human nature revealed in Malcolm Gladwell's study of spontaneous popularity.
+Human nature revealed in Malcolm Gladwell's Tipping Point study of spontaneous popularity.

-Having enjoyed Malcolm's 'Blink' so much (reviewed in the last issue), I picked up a copy of his previous book, Tipping Point.
+Having enjoyed Malcolm's 'Blink' so much (reviewed here), I picked up a copy of his previous book, Tipping Point.

 As for 'Blink', I think this book deserves a place on your bookshelf.
 Whether you are in sales or marketing or involved in an altogether different role, Tipping Point has much to teach about human nature.